JiahuiKChen/Coreference-Resolution/final/submission/README.txt

 All code was developed and tested on lab1-17
 I used Spacy for noun phrase chunking, tokenizing, and word vector cosine similarity

-I implement a modified Best Match algorithm
-(presented in "Improving Machine Learning Approaches to Coreference Resolution" by Vincent Ng and Claire Cardie), that only tries pairing NPs with initial references.
+I implement a modified version of the Best Match algorithm (presented in "Improving Machine Learning Approaches to Coreference Resolution" by Vincent Ng and Claire Cardie), that only tries pairing NPs with initial references.

 I use cosine similarity on word vectors and a similarity threshold to determine if a pair is a mention.
+When the word vectors are empty, I use a weighted combination of features as the similarity value.
+I also consider all substrings/word matches as coreferences when they match the head noun of an initial reference.